FociSolutions/Orbital-Docs/_pages/docs/architecture/designer.md

 ### Deleting from Server

 Mockdefinitions stored in the server can be organized through the designer.
-A single or multiple mockdefinitions can be deleted from the server through this feature.
-If you have the same mockdefinitions in your client, this feature won't delete them from the designer.
+A single mockdefinition or multiple mockdefinitions can be deleted from the server through this feature.
+If you have the same mockdefinitions in your designer, this feature won't delete them from the designer.

 ### Components